Millionaires (group): 2010–2011: "Stay the Night", label changes and Artaud's departure

 After a brief period of no further promotion or updates, Dani had left the group, they were dropped by their UK label, and the planned album had been scrapped.
-Five songs from their MySpace that had originally been planned for the album, along with "Stay the Night", were released on an EP entitled Cash Only in September 2010.
+Five songs from their MySpace that had originally been planned for the album, along with "Stay the Night", were released on an EP titled Cash Only in September 2010.

 2012–2014: Debut album and mixtape

 The first single from their album, "Drinks on Me", was released on January 31, 2012, on iTunes; Millionaires then released a music video for the song.
-Ricky Hoover, former lead vocalist of the deathcore band Suffokate, guest starred in the video as Melissa's boyfriend.
+Ricky Hoover, former lead vocalist of the deathcore band Suffokate and current lead vocalist for Ov Sulfur, guest starred in the video as Melissa's boyfriend.

 On May 15, 2012, their mixtape Your Girl Does Party was released, with tracks featuring Kreayshawn, Trina, Diamond, Shanell Woodgett, Nightclub Fight Club, and Riff Raff.
 It was produced by Khris Lorenz.

-Millionaires released their debut album March 13, 2013, entitled Tonight, featuring 11 songs including the single "Drinks on Me".
+Millionaires released their debut album March 13, 2013, titled Tonight, featuring 11 songs including the single "Drinks on Me".
 The album sold 697 copies in its first week.
 Millionaires embarked on a promotional tour for the album from April through June 2013.

 During the tour, they debuted three unreleased remixes: EDM remixes of "Drinks on Me" and "Put It in the Air", both produced by The Knuckledusters and a remix of "Dat Boi" featuring Trace Cyrus of Metro Station.
 Tonight received negative reviews from music critics.

 On March 28, 2014, Millionaires released the free song "Myspace Pic" on their SoundCloud.
-It was produced by The Knuckledusters and was a parody of "Selfie" by The Chainsmokers.
+It was produced by DJ Foreign Warren of The Knuckledusters and was a parody of "Selfie" by The Chainsmokers.

-2015–present: Bad Girls Club and new music & Allison's departure
+2015–present: Bad Girls Club, singles releases, Allison's departure, & new members

 From March to April 2015, Melissa announced they were working on music with producer Foreign Warren of The Knuckledusters.
-The tracks were never released.
-In July 2015, the group publicly announced a search for a music producer.

 In early October, they were both cast in the Twisted Sisters season of Bad Girls Club as replacements.
 They entered in the fourth episode, titled "No Room for T.H.O.T.S.", which aired on April 6, 2016, with another set of sisters; Jaimee and Jazmyn Wallace.
 They left during episode 8, "OG Overthrow", following multiple confrontations with the Wallace sisters.

 On December 18, 2015, the duo released a song titled "When I'm Single" with a music video directed by Wade Martin Handley.
-The group also began working on another track with Wade Martin, as well as deciding which direction to take their music.

 On February 14, 2017, the Millionaires released the single "Rich Girls" for which they collaborated with Caked Up.

-On August 14, 2022, Melissa announced that she would continue Millionaires as a solo artist on her instagram due to Allison deciding to leave the group.
+On August 14, 2022, Melissa announced that she would continue Millionaires as a solo artist due to Allison deciding to leave the group in order to focus on her work as a photographer.